Non-User Privacy Policy

 7. How We Disclose Personal Data

-Anthropic will disclose personal data to the following categories of third parties for the purposes explained in this Notice:
+Anthropic will disclose personal data to the following categories of third parties for the purposes explained in this Policy:

 - Service providers & business partners.
 Anthropic may disclose personal data with service providers and business partners for a variety of business purposes, including ensuring compliance with industry standards, research, auditing, and data processing.
 These parties will only access, process or store personal data that we share with them in accordance with our instructions.